CAMP-IIITB/Lecture-Material/Sprague-Grundy/README.md

    This article has some interesting games too

 3. https://codeforces.com/blog/entry/63054 <br/>
-   I didn't read this, because it escalates pretty quickly (has problems related to FFT too)
+   I didn't read this, but have plans to do it in the future.
+This article escalates pretty quickly and has problems related to FFT.

 Problems